demisto/content-docs/docs/documentation/integration-description.md

 This should not be confused with the integration README file, documented [here](../documentation/readme_file).
 :::

+## Images
+Images can be added to your documentation files.
+For information, see  [Images in Documentation Files](https://xsoar.pan.dev/docs/images_in_documentation_files).

 ## Example
 This is the contents of the `HelloWorld_description.md` file:
 ```